 "Their son ... he'd be about Dudley's age now, wouldn't he?"

 "Harry.
 Nasty, common name, if you ask me," said Petunia with malice.

-"Couldn't agree more dear," Vernon said as he got up, "Well I'm off to work."
+"Couldn't agree more, dear," Vernon said as he got up, "Well I'm off to work."

 "Don't come home too late," said Petunia, making no move to hug her husband goodbye.

-"Vernon, what in the Lord's name is in your hand."
+"Vernon, what in the Lord's name is in your hand?"
 His wife said as she came down the stairs.

+Vernon turned towards her, holding a delicate baby with a lightning bolt scar.
 It looked to him like he was going to be late to work after all.

 Harry sat alone on his bed, in the smallest room of a four-bedroom house.
 He was not alone in the literal sense, as his Aunt Petunia was berating him for getting better grades than her useless son got the past year at school.
 She could yell all she wanted at him.
 If it weren't about his schoolwork she'd find something else to hate him for, he may as well be yelled at over something he enjoys.